Smartwatches are not just for adults. But does your child really need one?

 The kid-friendly GizmoPal provides easy, reliable ways to keep track of your children, and offers simple two-way calling so you can stay in touch at all times.

 The durable form factor uses safe and sturdy materials for your child’s active lifestyle.
-The GizmoPal is IPX3 water resistant rated for everyday use (e.g.,hand washing).
+The thing is IPX3 water resistant rated for everyday use (e.g.,hand washing).

 At any time parents can open the smartphone apps and view their child’s location.
-You can also receive alerts of child’s location at pre-set times.
+You can also receive alerts of their location at pre-set times.

-After setting boundaries, the watch will send notifications if it detects the child crossing them.
+Furthermore, after setting boundaries the watch will send notifications if it detects the child crossing them.
 This is great if they’re outside playing, or if someone is home watching them.

 Ages: 6 to 10